nirbhay174/CodeAlpha_ChatBotGUI/README.md

 # CodeAlpha_ChatBotGUI
+💬 AI Chatbot with GUI (Java Project)
-Java-based AI Chatbot using NLP for interactive communication.
-Supports rule-based or ML logic to answer FAQs.
-Integrated with GUI/web interface for real-time chat.
-Designed for learning and exploring chatbot development with Java and AI.
-Part of CodeAlpha Internship Task 3.
+A Java-based AI chatbot with a graphical user interface for real-time conversation.
+Uses basic NLP techniques and rule-based or ML logic to answer user queries and FAQs.
+Designed with Swing for an interactive and user-friendly experience.

+✅ Features:

+-Java Swing-based GUI

+-NLP and rule-based logic

+-Responds to common questions

+-Real-time interactive chat

+-Clean and modular code structure

+🔗 Use Case:
+Perfect for students and developers exploring chatbot development with Java, GUI design, and artificial intelligence concepts.